TNunige/ARP/README.md

 ### Window
 Window process creates a game window using ncurses.
-A game window features a drone represented by the character "X",which moves based on user key input.
+A game window features a drone represented by the character "X", which moves based on user key input.
 (At first, the drone is printed in the middle of the main game window.)
 It accesses the shared memory to retrieve the data on the drone's updated position calculated by Drone process and user key input.
 Subsequently, it updates the drone's position and prints the character "X" on the window.
-Also, it periodically sends a signal to the watchdog process to inform its status.
+Also, it periodically sends a signal to the watchdog process to inform its activity.

 ### Drone
 Drone process models the drone's movement by calculationg forces based on user key input and repulsive forces near boarders(the sides of the window).